Generative Engine Optimization (GEO): The Complete Guide for 2025

 When ChatGPT recommends your product or Perplexity cites your research, that's not just a link.
 It's an endorsement.
 The AI is essentially saying "this source is trustworthy enough to answer this user's question."

-The original GEO research demonstrated that applying specific optimisation techniques - adding citations, quotations and statistics - could boost content visibility in AI responses by up to 40%.
+The original GEO research showed that applying specific optimization techniques, like adding citations, quotations and statistics, could boost content visibility in AI responses by up to 40%.
 On Perplexity specifically, the improvement was 37%.

 Both GEO and SEO care about: